AntonSol919/linkspace/homepage/eli5.md

 - ```Have you seen BmtvS303a3hcPF2OvtCcNAna0mW1mwUzgyGgSB84tZU ?```

 Large hosts do this all the time.
-They use multiple computers all over the world to make things faster.
+They use computers spread out over the world to make things faster.
 It is too expensive for those computers to agree on the order that things happen.
 But they can agree on the hash of what happened.

 ## What is a public key?

-Most hosts provide guests with accounts.
+Hosts usually give the option to get an account.
-It identifies you to the host.
+It identifies you to the host, and somethimes to others.
 It's very simple to implement if nobody can access the index.

 | Path                  | Data             |